AFP reaffirms commitment to IHL

-CAMP AGUINALDO, Quezon City – The Armed Forces of the Philippines pledged to reaffirm its commitment towards the promotion of the International Humanitarian Law (IHL) in a ceremony held Thursday at the AFP Commissioned Officers Club (AFPCO), here.
+CAMP AGUINALDO, Quezon City – The Armed Forces of the Philippines reaffirmed its commitment to the International Humanitarian Law (IHL) as the country celebrates IHL Day on August 12, 2020.